 5. Training Funds.
-The applicant's proposed budget must set aside \$5,000 annually to participate in HUD sponsored mandatory or approved training, to include but not limited to training related to appraisal and/or algorithmic bias and discrimination resulting from criminal records policies when such discrimination may violate the Fair Housing Act and/or substantially equivalent state or local fair housing laws.
-Under the FHOI-ENOC component, the proposed budget must set aside \$5,000 annually for the sponsored organization for a 36-month duration subject to availability of appropriations.
+The applicant's proposed budget must set aside \$5,000 annually to be utilized to participate in HUD sponsored mandatory or approved training, to include but is not limited to training related to appraisal and/or algorithmic bias and discrimination resulting from criminal records policy when such discrimination may violate the Fair Housing Act and/or substantially equivalent state or local fair housing laws.
+Under the PEI-MY component, the proposed budget must set aside \$5,000 annually for a 36-month duration subject to availability of appropriations.
 Do not specify amounts over \$5,000 for this training set aside requirement under the applicant's budget submission.

-For ENOC, the sponsoring organizations will not receive training funds under this Component.
-If an applicant is awarded more than one FHIP grant (under more than one Initiative/Component), HUD reserves the right to examine the requested training needs.
+If an applicant is awarded more than one FHIP grant (under more than one initiative/component), HUD reserves the right to examine the requested training needs.
 If additional training funds are not needed, HUD reserves the right to transfer funds back to fair housing activities during negotiations.
 Failure to use the funds for training and/or fair housing activities will result in grantee returning funds to the Department.

 6. Closeout.
-Closeout should be undertaken as specified in 2 CFR Part 200.343.
+Closeout should be undertaken as specified in 2 CFR § 200.343.